Top 22 NBA Players Who Didn’t Go To College

 In 2004, Tracy shocked the world by scoring 13 points in 35 seconds to help his team, Houston Rockets defeat Spurs.

-5. Jermaine O’Neil
+5. Jermaine O’Neal

 Throughout his basketball career, he was a six-time NBA All-Star and two-time Third Team winner.
 In 2002, he won the NBA Most Improved Player.
 He also claimed 1996 South Carolina’s Mr. Basketball and many more achievements.
-Unlike what you would expect, Jermaine O’Neil owns a recording studio in Atlanta, Bogota Entertainment.
+Unlike what you would expect, Jermaine O’Neal owns a recording studio in Atlanta, Bogota Entertainment.

 6. Rashard Lewis